Finland–Russia relations: The Grand Duchy of Finland 1809–1917

 In 1809, in accordance with Treaty of Fredrikshamn Sweden surrendered Finland to Russia, and the Diet of Porvoo pledged loyalty to Russian Emperor Alexander I. In turn, Alexander I granted Finland, for the first time in Finnish history, statehood as the Grand Duchy of Finland.

-In addition, on December 11, 1811, Russia transferred to Finland the Vyborg Governorate, that Russia acquired from Sweden earlier in 1721 and 1743.
+Vyborg Governorate, consisting of territory that Russia had acquired from Sweden in 1721 and 1743, was transferred to Finland in 1812.

 Under the rule of Russian tsars Finland kept all the taxes collected on its territory, the decisions of Finnish courts were not subject of review by Russian courts, and all government positions (except for the Governor General) were occupied by natives of Finland.

 The Imperial Senate of Finland in Helsinki.

-The Emperor of Russia was the Grand Duke of Finland, who approved decisions concerning Finland.
-These decisions were presented to the Emperor by the Finnish Secretary of State, later known as the Minister-Secretary of State for Finland in Saint Petersburg.
-The Emperor’s representative in Finland was the Governor-General of Finland, who supervised the work of the Imperial Senate of Finland.
-The Senate of Finland functioned in practice as an advisory body that also implemented and oversaw the execution of decisions.
-The Senate was divided into an Economic Department and a Judicial Department.
-The Vice-Chairman of the Economic Department effectively acted as the Prime Minister of Finland.
-The Governor-General of Finland served as the chairman of both departments, although he rarely assumed this authority in practice.